 The Company's financial statements are prepared using account principles generally accepted in the United States ("U.S. GAAP") applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-As of December 31, 2022, the Company has an accumulated deficit of approximately \$3.7 million and incurred a net loss of \$85,756 in 2022.
+As of December 31, 2023, the Company has an accumulated deficit of approximately \$5.0 million and incurred a net loss of \$1.4 million in 2023.
 These factors, among others, raise doubt about the Company's ability to continue as a going concern.
 The accompanying financial statements do not include adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from an inability of the Company to continue as a going concern.

 The Company has a limited operating history, which makes it difficult to evaluate current business and future prospects.
-During 2022, the Company reported \$461,174 of service revenues after reporting no revenues in 2021 and 2020.
-Management expects the Company to incur further losses in the foreseeable future due to costs associated with content acquisition and production timelines.
+During 2023, the Company reported \$169,111 of service revenues, down from \$461,174 in 2023 and no revenues in 2021 and 2020.
+Management expects the Company to incur further losses in the foreseeable future due to costs associated with content acquisition and production, the cost of on-going litigation, and costs associated with being a public company.
 There can be no assurance that our operations will ever generate sufficient revenues to fund continuing operations, or that we will ever generate positive cash flow from our operations, or that we will attain or thereafter sustain profitability in any future period.
 To mitigate this situation, the Company has a loan agreement with the Company's CEO/President to fund its month-to-month cash flow needs.
-During the six months ended June 30, 2023, the Company borrowed \$178,500 from Mr. MacGregor pursuant to a master loan agreement that is due and payable in 2024.
+During 2023, the Company borrowed \$178,500 from and repaid \$178,500 to Mr. MacGregor pursuant to a master loan agreement that is due and payable in 2024.
 The master note agreement accrues interest at a rate of 4.4% due and payable in a lump sum upon maturity of the obligation.
-During the six months ended June 30, 2023, the Company also repaid \$75,981 of these related party borrowings.
 This note is not convertible.